anakiebn/E-commerce_Bakery_System/README.md

 # Description

-I got this project from Mecer-inter-ed 2023 June, where i got hands on experience working with Java SE8 and JEE fundamentals and we only had a month to finish this project.
+I got this project from Mecer-inter-ed 2023 June, where i got hands on experience working with Java SE8, JEE and we only had a month to finish this project.
-This was a group of project, my role was to work on the Service, Controller and the View layers.
-With the use of MVC model, for our Controller i used Servlets to handle Http requests for our View we've utilized JavaScript, JSPs, CSS, Html and Bootstrap.
+This was a group project of 3, one left after 2 weeks he had another project that needed his attention, my role was to work with the business logic and also with the controller side of the website.
+With the use of MVC model, for our Controller i used Servlets to handle Http requests, as for our View, we've utilized JavaScript, JSPs, CSS, Html and Bootstrap.
-First 2 weeks we were 3 but our member had to go so for the remaining weeks we were only 2 in the group.

 # Features